EstimeNtwari/ArduinoProject/README.md

 Designed to work with the HT16K33 LED Driver.

-Firmware is written to interface Kinect and Arduino subsystems.
+Firmware is written to interface Kinect and Tiva subsystems.